 - Each round will consist of 2 solo dancers who will battle one another facing each other. - During the preliminary rounds, the DJ will play one song for each of the 2 dancers. - Each dancer in the preliminary rounds will have the opportunity to dance for approx. 45 sec.
-There are 2 rounds for the preliminary. - Judges will choose 1 dancer from each round to advance to the next round until the battle progresses to 2 final dancers. - The final 2 dancers might have 2 or 3 songs each to impress the judges (depending on the no. of dancers in the competition).
+There is one round for the preliminary. - Judges will choose 1 dancer from each round to advance to the next round until the battle progresses to 2 final dancers. - The final 2 dancers will have 2 rounds each to impress the judges (depending on the no. of dancers in the competition).